Natasha0206/Natasha0206/README.md

 ### Hi there 👋

-My name is Natasha, 21 and i am a third year Undergraduate student pursuing my major in Computer Science.
+My name is Natasha, 21 and i am a final year Undergraduate student pursuing my major in Computer Science.
 I am a very curious and creative person and i like to learn new things.
 I have a soft side for creating websites and i usually showcase my creativity through my websites.